ImanSeyed/tcp-tun/README.md

 ## Warning

-Don't mess with routing stuff if you don't know what you're doing, otherwise your connection to the Internet may get lost.
-This program is under development and it's not a complete TCP implementation, therefore just test it on a `tun` device without changing your routing table.
+Don't mess with the routing table if you don't know what you're doing, otherwise your connection to the Internet may get lost.
+This program is under development and it's not a complete TCP stack implementation, therefore just test it on a `tun` device without changing your routing table.

 ## Standards